appium/appium-xcuitest-driver/README.md

 - Web views must be debuggable in order to test them.
 If it is not possible to connect to your web view(s) using [Safari remote debugger](https://appletoolbox.com/use-web-inspector-debug-mobile-safari/) then XCUITest won't be able to connect to them as well.
 - Since version 3.33.0 (included into Appium 1.20.0+) of XCUITest driver the [Carthage](https://github.com/Carthage/Carthage) dependency *is not needed anymore*.
 Prior to that version it was required and could be installed using [brew](https://brew.sh/): `brew install carthage`.

 ## Optional dependencies

 - [xcpretty](https://github.com/supermarin/xcpretty) tool could be used to make Xcode output easier to read.
 It could be installed using `gem install xcpretty` command.
 - For test video recording we use [ffmpeg](https://ffmpeg.org/).
 It could be installed using [brew](https://brew.sh/): `brew install ffmpeg`
-- Facebook's [IDB](https://github.com/facebook/idb) tool could be used to improve some real device/Simulator interactions
+- [IDB](https://github.com/facebook/idb), [go-ios](https://github.com/danielpaulus/go-ios) and [tidevice](https://github.com/alibaba/taobao-iphone-device) could be used to improve some real device/Simulator interactions
 - [WIX AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils) could be used to improve some Simulator interactions